 The Bottom Line

 This review changes the narrative: We don't just eat to live.
 We eat to shape our future.
-Every dietary choice is an opportunity to tilt the trajectory toward a younger, stronger brain.
+Every dietary choice is an opportunity to tilt the pathway toward a younger, stronger brain.
 There is no magic here.
 Only consistency, variety, and more awareness.

 💬 Comments (0)